Rite of Christian Initiation of Adults (R.C.I.A.)

 What is the RCIA?

-For further details on becoming a Catholic contact a member of the parish team; Fr.
-Gerard, Fr.
-Dan or Conor, we would love to hear from you and you will be most welcome.
+For further details on becoming a Catholic contact the Parish Office.
+We would love to hear from you and you will be most welcome.